 Bhengu said this week: “We share information regularly regarding our areas of the work and the synergies that need to be built in order to ensure that our individual work is complementary.

 “It’s unfortunate that I can’t control speculation but I think it’s only fair that one should be judged on one’s performance.
+I’m sure this narrative will change after a few months, because there will be visible delivery to show over time.”

 To allay fears of independence, she said she had resigned from Umnotho Wabafazi Biz, the business she and Mazibuko were involved in.